 With our healthcare classes at A-B Tech Madison, our community is learning new skills to help them improve their lives.
 We are proud to say that your journey in healthcare or higher education begins at A-B Tech.
 Our focus is to meet the needs of the community by offering courses that will help change lives and improve standards of living.
 We believe A-B Tech Madison is the best-kept secret in Madison County!

 The Ferguson Center for Allied Health & Workforce Development will open for classes in January.
-A 1/4-cent sales tax from Buncombe County and a generous $5 million donation from Jack and Carolyn Ferguson enabled us to construct a state-of-the-art building designed to meet the workforce training needs of healthcare providers through the region.
+A 1/4-cent sales tax from Buncombe County and a generous $5 million donation from Jack and Carolyn Ferguson enabled us to construct a state-of-the-art building designed to meet the workforce training needs of healthcare providers throughout the region.